 Burn severity depends on how much skin is damaged and the depth of the burn.
 There are three categories of burns:

-- Second degree burns are more serious and will cause white, red or splotchy skin, pain, swelling and blisters.
-A second degree burn that is smaller than 3-inches can be treated at home in the same manner as a first degree burn, except the burn should be placed in cool water for 15 minutes.
-If the burn is larger than 3-inches or it covers the face, feet, hands, groin, buttocks or a major joint, it should be treated as major burn, so you should seek immediate medical attention.
+- Second-degree burns are more serious and will cause white, red, or splotchy skin, pain, swelling, and blisters.
+A second-degree burn that is smaller than 3-inches can be treated at home in the same manner as a first-degree burn, except the burn should be placed in cool water for 15 minutes.
+If the burn is larger than 3-inches or it covers the face, feet, hands, groin, buttocks, or a major joint, it should be treated as a major burn, so you should seek immediate medical attention.

 - A third-degree burn is the most serious type of burn.
 These burns require a call to 9-1-1 and immediate medical attention.
-With this type of burn all layers of the skin, the underlying fat and sometimes the bone and muscle.
-Someone with a third degree burn needs to go to the ER immediately!
-Do not remove clothing that is stuck to the burn and do not soak the burn or apply ointment.
-Third degree burn victims may also have problems breathing, carbon monoxide poisoning and/or other toxic effects if there was smoke inhalation along with the burn.
+With this type of burn all layers of the skin, the underlying fat, and sometimes the bone and muscle.
+Someone with a third-degree burn needs to go to the ER immediately!
+Do not remove clothing that is stuck to the burn and does not soak the burn or apply ointment.
+Third-degree burn victims may also have problems breathing, carbon monoxide poisoning, and/or other toxic effects if there was smoke inhalation along with the burn.